Aptauja ilgs līdz 23. oktobrim.

 20.5. direct or indirect effect of the interaction between noise and warning signals or other sounds (that must be observed in order to reduce the risk of accidents) to the safety and health of employees;

 20.6. information regarding noise emission provided by the manufacturer of work equipment;

 20.7. alternative work equipment having lower noise emission;

-20.8. effect of such a noise exposure period as exceeds normal working hours on the safety and health of employees;
+20.8. effect of such a noise exposure period on the safety and health of employees that exceeds normal working hours;

-20.9. results of health surveillance, as well as available information regarding the effect of noise on the safety and health of employees;
+20.9. results of health surveillance, and also the available information regarding the effect of noise on the safety and health of employees;

 20.11. previous assessment of noise in the work environment and results of measurements.

 21. The employer shall document and keep the results of all noise level measurements for at least 45 years, then deposit them in the archives.

 22. Employees and trusted representatives have the right to become acquainted with the results of an assessment of the risk caused by noise, including results of measurements and, if necessary, to request explanations for a better understanding thereof provided by the employer or a labour protection specialist assigned by him or her.

 23. The employer shall ensure that the results of assessment of the risk caused by noise, including results of measurements, are available to a doctor or the institution responsible for the health care of employees.